Najib-Hebrawi/MyFirstExperienceOfProgrammingInMyLife/README.md

 # MyFirstExperienceOfProgrammingInMyLife
-These are my first projects with Java. as a student of software engineers in denmark at DTU in Copenhagen.
+These are my first projects with Java. as a student of software engineers in Denmark at DTU in Copenhagen.